Graduate Program - Master of Science Degree

 The Master of Science (M.S.) education program in speech-language pathology (residential) at Fort Hays State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

-The core curriculum for the Master of Science (M.S.) education program in speech-language pathology at FHSU is provided below.
-These courses address the 2014 Speech Language Pathology Standards identified by the Council For Clinical Certification (CFCC, 2014).
+The curriculum for the Master of Science (M.S.) education program in speech-language pathology at FHSU is provided below.
+These courses address the 2020 Speech Language Pathology Standards identified by the Council For Clinical Certification (CFCC, 2020).
 See the FHSU University Catalog for a full description of policies and courses.

 Fall 1